-For patients looking for a more modest enhancement or those interested in a more gradual modification, injectable fillers can often be used to make corrections of the nasal bridge, hide a hump, lift the tip, or improve its definition (see non-surgical rhinoplasty).
+For patients looking for a more modest nose enhancement, or those interested in a more gradual modification, injectable fillers can often be used to make corrections of the nasal bridge, hide a hump, lift the tip, or improve its definition.

 Can rhinoplasty be combined with other procedures?

 Many of Dr. Motakis’ patients combine their rhinoplasty procedure with other cosmetic procedures offered at the clinic.
-These procedures frequently include chin augmentation, buccal fat removal from the cheeks, as well as, submental liposuction of the neck among others.
+These procedures frequently include the following:

 risks of Nose Surgery

 Dr. Motakis makes every effort to execute the procedure in the most meticulous way.
 However, as with any surgical procedure, rhinoplasty does come with its risks.
 Notable risks of rhinoplasty include:

 - Changes in sensation are among the risks of rhinoplasty surgery